 Family Status.
-SMS Equipment Inc v Communications, Energy and Paperworkers Union, Local 707, 2015 ABQB 162, aff g Communications, Energy, and Paperworkers Union, Local 707 (the Union) v SMS Equipment Inc (the Employer), RE: GRIEVANCE OF RENEE CAHILL-SAUNDERS (the "Grievor"), 238 LAC (4th) 371, 2013 CanLII 71716 (AB GAA).
+SMS Equipment Inc v Communications, Energy and Paperworkers Union, Local 707, 2015 ABQB 162, aff'g Communications, Energy, and Paperworkers Union, Local 707 (the Union) v SMS Equipment Inc (the Employer), RE: GRIEVANCE OF RENEE CAHILL-SAUNDERS (the "Grievor"), 238 LAC (4th) 371, 2013 CanLII 71716 (AB GAA).
 The Complainant had difficulty operating on a rotating day/night schedule due to difficulties obtaining childcare.
 The Union requested that she be placed on a dayshift only schedule (in concert with another employee who would move to a nightshift only schedule).
 The Employer denied the request, arguing that no accommodation was necessary because family status did not include childcare.
 The matter went to an Arbitrator.
 The Arbitrator found that family status did include childcare, that prima facie discrimination was established and that the policy was not a bona fide occupational requirement.
-The Court held that the Arbitrator's findings were reviewable on the reasonableness standard and found that the Arbitrator's first two decisions were reasonable and, alternatively, correct, and that the ruling on occupational requirement was reasonable (no debate over standard of review on this point).
+The Court held that the Arbitrator's findings were reviewable on the reasonableness standard and found that the ruling on occupational requirement was reasonable (no debate over standard of review on this point).
 In reviewing the Arbitrator's decision on whether "family status" in the AHRA included the provision of childcare, on the reasonableness standard the Court stated at paras 46 and 50: